Veikkosuhonen/no-dead-code/README.md

 Do not resolve node standard lib dependencies.
 They are hardcoded, see `src/index.ts` for the list which may be incomprehensive.

+Dependencies starting with `node:` are always resolved.

+### `--no-dev`

+Do not resolve devDependencies in package.json.

 ## Caveats

 no-dead-code is far from complete, and should never be relied on blindly.
 The goal is to cover most typical coding standards, but it will inevitably output false positives and miss unused some exports.